Post-Lockdown Mobility: Serving the Underserved

 Angelo reflected on the experiences and needs of elderly groups in society in planning accessible transport systems.
 Angelo asked us to imagine the experience of ‘Berta’, an elderly woman living in a small town in Belgium.
 When she needs to travel she is unable to take the bus due to a lack of services, she can’t drive or use a bike due to her age.
 However, she still needs to access transport to go to the shops and see friends.
 Angelo explained how community transport services are being used in Belgium to support people in this position.
 Volunteer drivers, who are often retired professional drivers, use their own cars as part of community service to support elderly people with additional mobility needs who may be socially isolated.
 This service is provided in remote areas with support from local municipalities and local NGOs.
 The EU-funded project INCLUSION in which Taxistop is involved with a pilot lab in Flanders, gave also more insights in the use of technology for such a service, on how the users’ experience could be improved and it helped to recruit more volunteer drivers.
 Angelo noted how COVID-19 has hit old people the hardest, with this group most at risk of infection.
 And if they were not hit by COVID-19 directly, they were hit mentally.

 Drivers used in these communities are also at risk, given that they are usually retired.
 To support older people at this challenging time, temporary solutions are being rolled out in remote areas.
 Some local shopping services have been re-opened, personal visits and follow-ups are taking place for isolated older people.
 There was a high demand for support for older groups such as the volunteer driving service, but people in local communities have risen to the challenge to offer support.
 This type of transport offer shows its human aspect which is very important for this type of target groups.
-Probably a bus or taxi driver does not call their passengers at home to know how they feel but voluntary drivers do and this means a lot for elderlies.
+Probably a bus or a taxi driver does not call their passengers at home to know how they feel but voluntary drivers do and this means a lot for elderlies.
 During the crisis, the service has shown how important is the role of a transport service operated by real persons that have empathy and which could not be replaced by algorithms or automation.

 Angelo closed by reflecting on some lessons for accessibility in mobility post-lockdown.
 In particular, there should be a shift from seeing transport as just about moving people to better reflecting the social aspects of transport.
 For the elderly, mainly in rural areas, transport is not always about the purpose of the destination.
 Transport is often about escaping from isolation and loneliness.
 The social aspects of transport are particularly important for older groups in society.